 - The Monster Farm episode "The Trouble with Woolly" parodied the scene where Norman Bates stabbed Marion Crane to death in the shower by having a showering Count Cluckula attacked with a plunger by the butler who is after Dr. Woolly's latest creation.

 - In the ¡Mucha Lucha! episode "Curse of the Masked Toilet" the titular sentient toilet does this to The Flea with a luffa after he turns on the shower.
 Being that The Flea takes pride in uncleanliness, he's disgusted when in the following scene he's outside with his normally brown costume now white.

 - The Ren & Stimpy Show: In the episode "Haunted House" when Stimpy's taking a shower.

-- In the episode "Itchy, Scratchy & Marge" there's an original parody of the shower scene.
-Instead of taking place in a shower Homer is attacked by Maggie with a hammer in the garage.
-The Psycho Strings music is present, as are the same shots, and a can of red paint provides the same effect of blood flowing away in the drain.
+- The Simpsons: In the episode "Itchy & Scratchy & Marge" there's an original parody of the shower scene.
+Instead of taking place in a shower, Homer is attacked by Maggie with a hammer in the garage.
+The "Psycho" Strings music is present, as are the same shots, and a can of red paint provides the same effect of blood flowing away in the drain.

 - Tiny Toon Adventures: Elmyra tried to bathe Dizzy in the "Wheel O' Comedy" episode segment "Devil Doggie".